Weak and entropy physics-informed neural networks for conservation laws: Weak and Entropy PINNs Formulation (WE-PINNs)

-The WE-PINNs framework is built on a direct space--time integral formulation of conservation and entropy admissibility.
-Rather than enforcing the governing equations pointwise in differential form, the method penalizes violations of the weak conservation identity and the entropy inequality over a collection of dynamically sampled space--time control volumes.
-This section presents the construction of the loss function, the sampling strategy, and the quadrature rules used to evaluate the boundary integrals.
+WE-PINNs are built on a space--time integral formulation of conservation and entropy admissibility.
+Instead of enforcing the governing equations pointwise, the method penalizes violations of \eqref{eq:weak_conservation} and \eqref{eq:entropy_inequality} over a collection of dynamically sampled space--time control volumes.
+The loss has three components: a weak conservation loss for the integral identity \eqref{eq:weak_conservation} over sampled control volumes (Section~\ref{sec:cons_loss}); an entropy loss for the integral entropy inequality \eqref{eq:entropy_inequality}, applied to the full Kru\v{z}kov family in the scalar case (Section~\ref{sec:ent_loss}); and a total-variation control term used as a soft regularization to support the convergence analysis (Section~\ref{sec:tvd}).
+The first two components reduce to boundary flux evaluations on each face of the sampled control volumes and require no automatic differentiation of the neural approximation.
+Only the total-variation term involves finite-difference evaluations of the network values.